 - Give consideration to your plan for long-term financial success and eventual succession/transition.

-This year we have two cohorts to choose from: a diversified farm cohort and a cohort specifically designed for Wild Blueberry growers.
+There are two cohorts to choose from: a diversified farm cohort and a cohort specifically designed for livestock producers

 Cost: Pay what you can, between $25 – $500.
 Upon completion of the workshops and your successful participation in technical assistance, you will be awarded a $500 seed grant and receive your registration fee back.